Malaysia-digital/malaysiadrivinglicence.github.io/README.md

-# malaysiadrivinglicence.github.io
-Malaysian driving license
-[DRAFT]
+Malaysian Driving License Guide
+Welcome to the official guide for obtaining and managing a Malaysian Driving License!
+Whether you're a local, an expat, or looking to convert a foreign license, this guide has all the detailed steps you need.

+Table of Contents
+Overview

+Steps for Locals

+For Expats with Work Visa

+For Spouses on Dependent Visa

+Converting P License to CDL

+Converting Indian License to Malaysian License

+Overview
+This guide simplifies the process of obtaining and converting Malaysian driving licenses.
+Whether you're starting fresh, upgrading your P license, or converting a foreign license, follow these steps to get on the road legally in Malaysia.

-1. For Locals
+Steps for Locals
-Step 1: Register with a driving school to obtain a Learner's Driving License (LDL).
+Register with a Driving School: Start with a Learner's Driving License (LDL).

-Step 2: Attend a 5-hour theory course and pass the computerized Highway Code Exam.
+Attend a Theory Course: Complete the 5-hour theory class and pass the Highway Code Exam.

-Step 3: Obtain your LDL and complete at least 16 hours of practical driving lessons.
+Driving Lessons: Obtain your LDL and complete a minimum of 16 hours of practical driving lessons.

-Step 4: Pass the driving test conducted by JPJ (Road Transport Department).
+Driving Test: Pass the driving test conducted by JPJ (Road Transport Department).

-Step 5: Receive a Probationary Driving License (PDL) valid for 2 years.
-After this period, you can convert it to a Competent Driving License (CDL).
+Probationary License (PDL): Valid for 2 years, after which you can convert to a Competent Driving License (CDL).

-2. For Expats with Work Visa
+For Expats with Work Visa
 Option 1: Apply for a Malaysian Driving License

-Follow the same steps as locals (register with a driving school, pass the theory and practical tests, and obtain a PDL).
+Follow the steps for locals (register with a driving school, pass the tests, and obtain a PDL).

-Ensure you have a valid work visa and passport for identification.
+Required Documents: Valid work visa, passport, and identification.

-Option 2: Convert Your Foreign License
+Option 2: Convert a Foreign Driving License

-Check if your home country is on Malaysia’s approved license conversion list.
+Check if your home country is on Malaysia's approved conversion list.

-Submit the following documents to JPJ:
+Prepare the following:

-Original foreign driving license (translated if not in English or Malay).
+Original foreign license (translated if not in English or Malay).

 Passport and visa page.

-Completed JPJ application forms (JPJL1 and Appendix B-2).
+Completed JPJ forms (JPJL1 and Appendix B-2).

-Medical check-up report (if required).
+Medical report (if applicable).

+Submit your application to JPJ.

-Processing time varies but can take up to 30 working days.
+Processing Time: Up to 30 working days.

-3. For Expats’ Spouses on Dependent Visa
+For Spouses on Dependent Visa
 Eligibility: Spouses on dependent visas can apply for a Malaysian driving license or convert their foreign license.

-Steps:

-Follow the same process as expats with work visas.
+Follow the same process as for expats with work visas.

-Ensure all documents, including the dependent visa, are submitted to JPJ.

-4. Converting P License to Normal License (CDL)
+Converting P License to CDL
-Step 1: Ensure you have completed the 2-year probationary period with a clean driving record.
+Complete the 2-year probationary period with a clean driving record.

-Step 2: Apply for a CDL at any JPJ office or online via the MyJPJ app.
+Apply for a CDL at a JPJ office or via the MyJPJ app.

+Submit:

+PDL.

-Step 3: Submit your PDL, MyKad (or passport for foreigners), and a passport-sized photo.
+MyKad or passport for foreigners.

+Passport-sized photo.

-Step 4: Pay the fee (RM30 per year, up to 5 years).
+Pay the fee: RM30 per year (up to 5 years).

-Step 5: Receive your CDL, which allows you to drive without restrictions.
+Receive your Competent Driving License (CDL).

-5. Converting Indian License to Malaysian License
+Converting Indian License to Malaysian License
-Step 1: Check if India is on Malaysia’s approved license conversion list.
+Check if India is on Malaysia's approved conversion list.

-Step 2: Prepare the required documents:
+Prepare:

-Original Indian driving license (translated if not in English or Malay).
+Original Indian driving license (translated if needed).

 Passport and visa page.

-Completed JPJ application forms (JPJL1 and Appendix B-2).
+Completed JPJ forms (JPJL1 and Appendix B-2).

-Medical check-up report (if required).
+Medical report (if applicable).

-Step 3: Submit the application to JPJ.
+Submit the application to JPJ.

-Step 4: Wait for approval (processing time can take up to 30 working days).
+Processing Time: Up to 30 working days.

-Step 5: Once approved, collect your Malaysian driving license.
+Once approved, collect your Malaysian driving license.

+Key Highlights
+Comprehensive guide for locals and expats.

+Step-by-step instructions tailored to various scenarios.

+Simplified process to ensure successful application.

+Contact Us
+For any questions or additional support, please reach out to us at [your email/contact information].

+Happy Driving! 🚗